5 minute read

 Develop an Email List

-Email remains an effective way to engage customers.
+Email remains an effective way to engage customers for businesses and restaurants.
 Just don’t overdo it.
 If you bombard people with emails, eventually they don’t bother to read them.
-But coordinated with special marketing programs and legitimate news about your restaurant business, email marketing can get people out from their laptops and smartphones and into your dining seats.
+But coordinated with special marketing promotions and legitimate news about your restaurant, email marketing can get people out from their laptops and smartphones and into your dining seats.

 Of course, before you can email anyone you need an email list.
 How do you get one?
 You can buy lists that target your potential customers, but you can also just put an email sign-up list both on your website and an actual sheet of paper in your store.
 Modern point-of-sale systems now ask if a customer wants to provide their email when paying the check.
 A customer who enters their email address to get a copy of the check is an email you now have captured for your email campaigns.